 Today designers have borrowed their innovative ideas from years past and combine them with creative, almost futuristic looks and styles, giving the Papasan chair a kind of rebirth that has re-established its popularity and overall presence in the home interior design category and the furniture marketplace.

 The best part about this chair is that its base and bowl-shaped seat are not fixed, enabling the chair to be completely adjustable cause the seat to be tilted to any angle.
 With three hanging ropes and appropriate accessory kit, Papasan bowl can be hung from any appropriate point.
 You can call it now Swingasan for example.

 The hanging Papasan chair is a great reinterpretation of the old-fashioned Papasan chair.
 This updated version is more stylish and with patterned cushions is it an extremely comfortable and relaxing seat.

-To make your dreams about a swinging version of this chair come true you actually need a classic Papasan chair and additional kit to convert it into a hanging Papasan chair.
+To make your dreams about a swinging version of papasan chair come true, you actually need a classic bowl chair and additional kit to convert it into a hanging Papasan chair.

 You can use your old papasan for this project, but even if you buy a new one and the appropriate suspension system, you’ll get a beautiful hanging basket chair for little money.

 We recommend using a papasan with huge removable cushion and a beautifully woven wicker frame.
 You’ll don’t need the base for a hanging version.
 The bottom needs to be removed, so the most important thing is, that the base and the bowl are detachable.

 Some suitable Papasan chairs for this project you can find here: